patrickroberts/template/README.md

 ### Continuous Integration

-Every push to the `master` branch will trigger an automated build and deploy generated documentation and code coverage to GitHub Pages from the root of the `gh-pages` branch.
+Every push to the `master` branch will trigger an automated build and deploy generated documentation to GitHub Pages from the root of the `gh-pages` branch.

-To demonstrate, `template`'s documentation is located at [patrickroberts.github.io/template/globals](https://patrickroberts.github.io/template/globals) and its code coverage is located at [patrickroberts.github.io/template/coverage](https://patrickroberts.github.io/template/coverage).

 Every release will publish the package pre-bundled to [npm].
-You need to configure your credentials by [creating a secret] with the name `NPM_TOKEN`.
+You need to configure your credentials by [creating a secret] with the name [`NPM_TOKEN`].

 [TypeScript]: https://www.typescriptlang.org/
 [Babel]: https://babeljs.io/